yufeizhao/yufeizhao.github.io/gtac/index.md

   - What would partial progress look like?
 - Suggested background reading
 - Some ideas for getting started
+  - You'll need to spend some effort to think about the problem yourself in order to write a thoughtful proposal

 **Ideas on where to find open problems**